ArsalanSahab/Docker_Data_Science_Stack/README.md

 ### Defaults

-By default the password and secret keys are set to : `root` and user is `admin`.
+By default the password and secret keys are set to : `docker321` and user is `admin`.

 ## How to Run